 Please note that we have (as of early 2023) merged our blockchain-related practice with Industria Business Legal.
 Please see their web site at the foregoing link for much more information and for other practice areas.
 The following text is now preserved for general reference purposes only.

-The world sat up and took special notice of the blockchain and "crypto" space when Initial Coin Offerings, or “ICOs,” have been some of the biggest news of the technology and financial sectors since early 2017.
-Tens of billions of dollars have been raised for new ventures — eclipsing even VC investment in the blockchain sector at times.
-The first wave of ICOs has spawned security token offerings (or "STOs"), initial exchange offerings ("IEOs"), and (as of 2020), "DeFi" (for "decentralized finance") -- an entire ecosystem of sophisticated blockchain financial markets intermediaries (undoubtedly, a work in progress).
+The world sat up and took special notice of the blockchain and "crypto" space when Initial Coin Offerings, or "ICOs," became some of the biggest news to hit technology and finance in early 2017.
+Tens of billions of dollars were raised for new crypto ventures -- eclipsing even VC investment in the blockchain sector for time.
+The first wave of ICOs has spawned security token offerings (or "STOs"), initial exchange offerings ("IEOs"), and (as of 2020), "DeFi" (for "decentralized finance") -- an entire ecosystem of blockchain financial markets intermediation (undoubtedly, all a work in progress).